 Solar Field Acceptance Test Plan

-The first step is the development of a solar field acceptance test plan.
-The plan identifies all the steps required to accept the project as-built and establish a contractual and performance baseline for the new owner.
+The field acceptance test plan is the first step of the process.
+It identifies all the steps required to accept the project as-built and to establish a contractual, performance baseline for the new owner.

 Solar Asset Commissioning